nagyrobi/home-assistant-custom-components-voicerss/README.md

-This is a fork of Home Assistant's built-in VoiceRSS component as a custom component, with extra options for speech rate and language voice.
+This is a fork of Home Assistant's built-in VoiceRSS component as a custom component, with extra options :
+- prepending delay
+- speech rate
+- language voice.

+Many people complain about network media players cutting down the first bits of the TTS audio because their devices need a little time to wake up from standby or idle state when they receive a network stream to play.
+The only good solution for this is to add a configurable amount of silence at the beginning of the audio stream.
+The proposed solution does this locally, and the generated files stay like that in the cache.

 I submitted this as a PR originally, but they rejected it because the component doesn't contain a config_flow, well, all I did was to add two more options to the config, but I didn't engage into rewriting the whole thing just because somebody didn't create a flow for it - nevertheless, the component still functions as is.

 Adding this as a custom component to your Home Assistant instance will override the internal component with the same name so you can still use it as before, with the extended functionality as below.